LearningGeeksNetwork/web3-doc/README.md

 -----------------------------------------
 ## The history of the Web

-- Web1 : communication centric
+- Web1 : communication centric (Email 1972)
-- Web2 : information centric
+- Web2 : information centric   (Web Browser 1990 CERN EU)
-- Web3 : user centric
+- Web3 : user centric (Web3 Wallet, MetaMask was created by ConsenSys in 2016) (wikipedia)

 **Web3 = The Internet of Value / Money, Identity and Comunity Governance**